 Qualifier

-This sub-clause defines the qualifiers applicable for specific model elements specified in this document, e.g., the class attribute.
-The model element properties (see 5.2.1 for properties of model element Attribute; see 5.3.2 for properties of model element <<InformationObjectClass>>) can be qualified with M, O, CM or CO whose meanings are specified in this section.Definition of qualifier M (Mandatory):
+This sub-clause defines the qualifiers applicable for model elements specified in this document, e.g., the IOC (see 5.3.2), the Attribute (see 5.2.1).
+The possible qualifications are M, O, CM, CO and C. Their meanings are specified in this section.
+This type of qualifier is called Support Qualifier.

+This sub-clause also defines the qualifiers applicable to individual property of a model element, e.g., see Attributes properties in 5.2.1.
+The possible qualifications are M, O, CM, CO and ‘-‘.
+Their meanings are specified in this section.
+This type of qualifier is simply called Qualifier.

+Definition of qualifier M (Mandatory):

-The capability (e.g. Write capability) shall be supported.
+The capability (e.g. the Attribute named abc of an IOC named Xyz; the write property of Attribute named abc of an IOC named Xyz; the IOC named Xyz) shall be supported.

 Definition of qualifier O (Optional):